360-info/report-housing-ownership/README.md

 ## ➕ Adding stories

-This repo just keeps the dev environment scaffolding; templates for individual analyses and graphics are kept in the [`quarto-examples`] repo.
+This repo just keeps the dev environment scaffolding; templates for individual analyses and graphics are kept in the [`quarto-templates`](https://github.com/360-info/quarto-templates) repo.
 To bring one of them into your project with [Quarto](https://quarto.org), run (for example):

 ```shell
 quarto use extension 360-info/quarto-examples/360analysis